History of Gillespie House Inn

 In 2013, Lori and David opened BlackRock Bistro in Parrsboro, which they operated for six years until October 2018 when the Bistro was purchased by new owners.
 In 2018 they became shareholders in Two Islands Brewing and Rising Tide Bakery

 We enjoy traveling in the off season to destinations where we can trek and hike.
-Recent travels have taken us to Antarctica, Morocco, Rawanda, Argentina, Peru, Nepal, Bhutan and Myanmar.
+Recent travels have taken us to Antarctica, Morocco, Rawanda, Argentina, Peru, Nepal, Bhutan, Myanmar, Egypt, Kenya, Tanzania, Spain and Portugal.
 We enjoy trekking for several days in the mountains passing through remote villages and ascending mountain passes.

-Our family includes Abby and Piper who you probably met when you arrived, "the official greeters".
+Our family includes Abby and Piper who you probably met when you arrived, "the official greeters", no longer puppies, but still just as friendly.